 - ¼ teaspoon kosher salt (or a pinch of fine salt)

 - Plug in your waffle maker.
 Allow it to heat up, about 5 minutes for most waffle makers.

 - In a small bowl, use the microwave to melt 1 tablespoon butter.
 Set aside.

 - In a large bowl, whisk the eggs.
-Whisk in the pumpkin puree, vanilla, cinnamon, salt and baking soda.
+Whisk in the pumpkin puree, vanilla, and stevia.

-- Brush the waffle maker plates with melted butter.
-Place a heaping 1/3 cup batter per waffle in each cavity and use a spatula to spread it.
-Close the lid and cook for 4-5 minutes.
+- Brush the waffle maker plates with the melted butter.
+Place a heaping 1/3 cup batter per waffle in each cavity and use a spatula to spread it evenly.
+Close the lid and cook until set, 4-5 minutes.
 Repeat with one more waffle.
 Serve immediately.